1MmM1/AmbigQA/codes/README.md

 # AmbigQA Baseline Models

-**Update as of 07/2020**: Codes for running DPR retrieval, DPR reader and BART reader (SpanSeqGen) on NQ-open and AmbigQA are ready.
-Stay tuned for Question Generation models!

 This repo contains multiple models for open-domain question answering.
-This code is based on [PyTorch][pytorch] and [HuggingFace Transformers][hf].
+This code is based on the [original implementation](ambigqa-code) and uses [PyTorch][pytorch] and [HuggingFace Transformers][hf].

-This is an original implementation of "Sewon Min, Julian Michael, Hannaneh Hajishirzi, Luke Zettlemoyer.
+This repository also builds off of the original implementation of "Sewon Min, Julian Michael, Hannaneh Hajishirzi, Luke Zettlemoyer.
 [AmbigQA: Answering Ambiguous Open-domain Questions][ambigqa-paper].
 2020".
+Please reference their [repository](ambigqa-code) and [website](ambigqa-website) for more information on the AmbigQA task and AmbigNQ dataset, and make sure to cite their paper if you find them useful.
 ```
 @article{ min2020ambigqa,
     title={ {A}mbig{QA}: Answering Ambiguous Open-domain Questions },